microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAdministrativeUnit.md

 Connect-Entra -Scopes 'AdministrativeUnit.ReadWrite.All'
 $AdministrativeUnit = Get-EntraAdministrativeUnit -Filter "DisplayName eq '<administrative-unit-display-name>'"
 $params = @{
-    AdministrativeUnitId = 'aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb'
+    AdministrativeUnitId = $AdministrativeUnit.ObjectId
-    DisplayName = 'UpdatedAU'
+    Description = 'Updated AU Description'
 }
 Set-EntraAdministrativeUnit @params
 ```

 This example shows how to update the description of a specific administrative unit.

-- `-AdministrativeUnitId` - Specifies the ID of an administrative unit, which you want to update.
-In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the administrative unit.
+- `-AdministrativeUnitId` parameter specifies the Id of an administrative unit.

-- `-DisplayName` - Specifies a display name, which you want to update.
+- `-Description` parameter specifies the description for the administrative unit.

 ## Parameters